nortikin/sverchok/docs/installation/installation.rst

 There are two options from where to install Sverchok.
 There are outdated releases, used as cut of development process, you can get zip archive from the `last release page <https://github.com/nortikin/sverchok/releases/latest>`_.
 But when you update addon with button inside nodes N panel it takes from main branch.
-Because active development accure inside master `you can download zip archive with latest changes from main GitHub page <https://github.com/nortikin/sverchok/archive/refs/heads/master.zip>`_.
+Because active development occurs inside master `you can download zip archive with latest changes from main GitHub page <https://github.com/nortikin/sverchok/archive/refs/heads/master.zip>`_.
 Also watchout on `main page in branches <https://github.com/nortikin/sverchok>`_.

 After the Sverchok archive is downloaded open property window in Blender (:kbd:`Ctrl+Alt+U`):